hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ![](https://matrix-client.matrix.org/_matrix/media/v3/download/matrix.org/XRUOZwDILkEzxPEhKNiUXRnQ)

 [7:26:57](#rfEzISF8FwqsfGLt0r6imIM0kK7YxjDGqiJSF_Z41EY) <sp1d3r_99>:
-for only few lines i can able to download pdf in the internetÌ†æÌµ∞
+for only few lines i can able to download pdf in the internetü•∞

 [12:51:49](#YLI0P3u6YJajJsxC66kKEyLzxPfSmBglkBKyQBKbyrY) <ldci (Fran√ßois Jouen)>:
 sp1d3r_99: You can use a more generic function